Renting a Room in a Home – Things to Think About

 Getting extra money and help around the house is well and good, but it does come at a cost.
 Some of the potential concerns you might have about renting a room out could include:

 - Safety.
 Unless you rent a room to a friend or family member, you probably don’t know much about the person you are letting into your home.
 You give them a key and permission to be in your home at all hours – which could provide them with an opportunity to steal your things or allow potentially dangerous people into your home.
 Vetting your roommate is going to become a serious consideration.
 You might want to consider a property manager to help vet tenants when renting a spare bedroom.

 - Cleanliness and order.
 This is a significant factor for some homeowners that make renting to others difficult.
-If you like to keep a clean and orderly home and you rent to a messy person, you will get irritated and frustrated.
+If you like to keep a clean and orderly home and rent to a messy person, you will get irritated and frustrated.
 It is unlikely the renter will change on your account, either, so you may be stuck with your frustrations until the lease runs out.

 You may also have to have a window in the room big enough for the renter to exit from in case of an emergency.
 Or you may not.
 It all depends on your local laws.
 Understanding the definition of a bedroom could become critical.